 The vast majority of pituitary tumors are noncancerous growths (adenomas).
 Adenomas remain confined to your pituitary gland or surrounding tissues and don't spread to other parts of your body.

-A pituitary tumor can cause trouble physically and biochemically.
-Large pituitary tumors — those measuring about 3/4 inch (19 millimeters) or larger — are known as macroadenomas.
+A pituitary tumor can cause your pituitary gland to produce too much or too few hormones, which can cause problems in your body.
+Large pituitary tumors — those measuring about 1 centimeter (slightly less than a half-inch) or larger — are known as macroadenomas.
 Smaller tumors are called microadenomas.
-Macroadenomas can exert physical pressure on the rest of the pituitary gland and nearby structures.
+Macroadenomas can put pressure on the rest of the pituitary gland and nearby structures.

 Symptoms related to tumor pressure